top of page

 River deep and water blue, Mermaid's promise will hold true

-Other than the popular children's movie about a princess from under the sea or the girls who portrayed them at the big aquarium back home, Beth had never seen a mermaid before.
-Up until now she hadn't really given much thought to their existence.
+Other than the popular children's movie about a princess from under the sea or the girls who portrayed them at the big aquarium back home, Beth had never seen a real mermaid.
+Until that moment she hadn't given much thought to their existence.
+Dressed in red armor fashioned from lobster shells, they would never be mistaken for Ariel.
 Holdovers from a time long past, the mermaids, Inara and Luna, rarely showed themselves in this manner.
-Normally they roamed the deepest parts of the river to avoid contact with anything or anyone from the surface world.
+Instead, they roamed the deepest waters to avoid contact with anything or anyone from the surface world.

-But in this case they had made an exception.
-They only had one real nemesis in the river, the one-eyed humanoids that had swarmed the skiff.
+But now, they were making an exception.
+They had one real nemesis in the river, the single-eyed humanoids that swarmed the skiff.
 Known in some circles as ningen, the mermaids despised them.
 While they didn't like the fact that people often mistook these ghastly creatures for mermaids, their animosity went much deeper.
-On the whole, mermaids may be considered vain, but it wasn't a simple manner of vanity that put them at odds with the ningen.
-Instead, their long standing practice of stealing mer-children was at the root of this acrimony.
-Had they succeeded, Pauly and Beth would have become two more in a long line of victims taken away by the strange white creatures.
+On the whole, mermaids have a reputation for vanity.
+This time, something as simple as appearance had not put them at odds with the ningen.
+Instead, their long-standing practice of stealing mer-children was at the root of this acrimony.
+Had they succeeded, Pauly and Beth would have become two additions to a long line of victims taken away by the strange white creatures.

 Inara pulled herself up above the side of the skiff and handed Beth a small shell.
-All she could manage was a quick "thank you," before they dove back into the water.
-Their large green tails sent water splashing everywhere as they plunged back into the depths of the river.
+She was able to blurt out a hasty "thank you," before being splashed in the face when the mermaid's tale slapped against the surface.
+A quick look down into the water revealed nothing.
+Inara was gone, vanished into the blackness of the cold, dark river.

 "Hey, give me a hand, will you?"
 Pauly's plea for help brought her back into the moment.
-It took some doing, but she was able to help him return to the skiff.
-He was cold and he was wet, but other than that he did not look any worse for wear.
+It took some doing, but she helped him return to the skiff.
+He was cold and he was wet, but other than that he did not appear to be any worse for wear.

 He was, however, furious with the ferryman.
-Other than stopping to watch, he had done nothing to help them during this late night attack.
+Other than stopping to watch, he had done nothing to aid them during this late-night attack.

-The Outlaw sat up, took his hands off the oars, and looked straight at Pauly.
-"Don't know what you're talking about," he said with a blank look on his face.
+The Outlaw sat up, took his hands off the oars, and looked straight at him.
+"Don't know what you're talking about," he said blankly.
 "I just row the boat."
-Pauly waited for a smile, but there was no change in the man's expression.
+Pauly waited for a smile, but saw no change in the man's expression.
 He wasn't joking.

-Pauly stood up in the boat and was just about to call him out on it when Beth interrupted.
-"I know what it was."
+He stood up and was about to call the Outlaw on it when Beth interrupted.
+"I know what they were."
 Her voice was grim.
-She shot the Outlaw a look of disgust before motioning to her friend.
-"Sit back down—I'll tell you all about it."
+She shot the man a look of disgust before motioning to her friend.
+"Sit back down—I'll tell you all about them."

 bottom of page